fenago/machine-learning-for-finance/lab_guides/Lab_3.md

 `sparse_categorical_crossentropy`.

-It\'s the same as the categorical cross-entropy loss used in earlier chapters, the only difference is that this uses sparse, that is, not one-hot encoded, targets.
+It\'s the same as the categorical cross-entropy loss used in earlier labs, the only difference is that this uses sparse, that is, not one-hot encoded, targets.

 Just as before, you still need to make sure that your network output has